Jsvcycling/jsvcycling.github.io/_drafts/2018-11-12-hh-performance.md

 ---
 layout: post
-title: The Hodgkin-Huxley Model as a Performance Metric
+title: The Hodgkin-Huxley Model as a Performance Matric
 ---

 <i>The source code associated with this post is available on